Rajiv van La Parra: Huddersfield Town

 On 11 March 2016, after some speculation, Van La Parra signed on loan for fellow Championship side Huddersfield Town for the rest of the season, with the move becoming a permanent deal in the summer, on a three-year contract.
 He made his debut for the Terriers in the 4–1 West Yorkshire derby win against Leeds United at Elland Road on 19 March, and scored his first goal in their 1–0 win over his former club Wolves at the Kirklees Stadium on 27 August.

-Van La Parra was an instrumental part of the Huddersfield Town side that was promoted to the Premier League in the 2016–17 season.
-He was then a regular as Huddersfield went on to survive relegation in the following season.
-After falling out of favour following Huddersfield's relegation, Van La Parra made it known he wished to leave the club.

-Red Star Belgrade and Logroñés
+Later career

 On 31 August 2019, Van La Parra signed a three-year contract with Serbian club Red Star Belgrade in a €1.2 million transfer from Huddersfield Town.

 On 16 November 2020, free agent van La Parra signed a one-year deal with Spanish Segunda División side UD Logroñés.
 He was released from his contract on 31 January 2021, having made four appearances for the side.

-Würzburger Kickers

 Van La Parra joined 2.
 Bundesliga club Würzburger Kickers on a free transfer on 1 February 2021, a day after being released by Logroñes.

 Personal life

 Born in the Netherlands, Van La Parra is of Surinamese descent.
-One of his half-brothers, Georginio Wijnaldum, currently plays for AS Roma, while another, Giliano Wijnaldum, is a free agent.
-His cousin, Giovanni Drenthe, is also a professional footballer, playing for SV Excelsior in Suriname, while another, Royston Drenthe, came out of retirement and now plays for Racing Murcia.
+He was named after prime minister of India, Rajiv Gandhi, who was assassinated two weeks before his birth.
+He is the half-brother of footballers Georginio Wijnaldum and Giliano Wijnaldum, the former of whom became a senior international for the Netherlands.
+He is the cousin of Giovanni Drenthe and Royston Drenthe, who were capped by Suriname and the Netherlands respectively.